 No matter how rock solid your relationship or your marriage might be, the occasional fight is par for the course.
-None of us perfect, and sometimes a difference in opinion can escalate, and before you know it, a full-blown fight has erupted.
-Worse still, you’re not speaking to each other, and you’re currently wondering how you’re ever going to come back from this latest argument.
+Nobody is perfect.
+Sometimes a difference in opinion can escalate, and before you know it, you're in the middle of a full-blown fight!
+Worse still is when the fight is so bad that you stop speaking to each other, this can last for days and you may begin to start wondering how you’re ever going to come back from this latest argument.
 If it’s just the latest in a long line of arguments, you might be left even questioning whether your marriage is worth it?

-Sure, all couples go through their up’s and down’s but you seem to be on a perpetual merry go round fraught with breaking up and making up.
-That’s not good for your stress levels, and the more frequently it happens, the more difficult it might seem to heal the rift.
+All couples go through their ups and downs, but if you seem to be on a perpetual merry go round fraught with breaking up and making up, then that isn't good.
+It's not good for your stress levels, and the more frequently it happens, the more difficult it might seem to heal the rift.

 How to Begin to Fix a Relationship After Your Latest Fight